Guang-Hou/skeleton-sp21/proj2/gitlet-design.md

    2. Print a warning if CWD doesn't have `gitlet`system initialized.
 3. `public static void add(String file)`
    1. Used for `java gitlet.Main add [file name]` command.
-   2. Create a SHA1 hash of the file content.
+   2. Save the file temperarily in .gitlet folder and calculate the SHA1 hash of the file content.
    3. Check if this SHA1 exists in the current Commit's blobs hashmap.
       1. if it exists, then do not stage it.
-Remove it from the staging area if it already there.
+Remove it from the staging area if it is already there.
-      2. if it doesn't exist, add the fileName : hash the stagingArea `addFiles`.
-      3. Serialize the file to the `blobs` folder, the file name should be its hash.
+      2. if it doesn't exist, add the fileName : hash the stagingArea `addFiles`; move the file to the `blobs` folder; if this file was already in the addFiles, update the hash.
-   4. The file will no longer be staged for removal (see gitlet rm), if it was at the time of the command.
-      1. check if the file is in the StagingArea `rmFiles`, if so remove it there
+   4. Check if the file exists in the StagingArea `rmFiles`, if so remove it there.
+   5. save the static variables to files.
 4. `public static void makeCommit(String message)`
    1. Used for `java gitlet.Main commit [message]` command.
-   2. Use the static instance variable `head`, and create a new Commit object by copying constructor.
+   2. Use the static instance variable `head`, and create a new Commit object by the copying constructor.
    3. Check if the two files in stagingArea: `addFiles` and `rmFiles`,
       1. if empty print out message and exit.
       2. If there are files in the stagingArea.
 Update them in the commit.
-   4. update the commit.
          1. update message.
          2. For each `file:hash` in the `addFiles`, update it in the `blobs` section of the commit.
          3. For each `file:hash` in the `rmFiles`, remove it from the `blobs` section of the commit.
+         4. Add parentCommitID.
    5. save commit to a serialized file to the commits folder.
-   6. change `head` content as the new commit hash and write it to update the file.
+   6. change `head` and active branch content as the new commit hash and write it to update the file.
 5. `public static void rmFile(String file)`
    1. Used for `java gitlet.Main rm [file name]` command
    2. check if the file name is in the `addFiles`